Audio/MIDI multitrack recording software

 Under the hood

-The level meters read 0.1% above the actual recording level while recording in order to make it possible for the first red segment to light when reaching the clipping level.
-Otherwise no red segment would ever light as the Audio In Device cannot output data above its clipping level.
+The level meters read 0.1% above the actual recording level while recording, to allow the first red segment to light up when reaching the clipping level.
+Otherwise, no red segment would ever light, as the Audio In Device cannot output data above its clipping level.

 Live Multitrack Recording